hazemAmir/MappSent/README.md

 1- Build sentence embeddings of the training dataset

     python build_train_sent_vect.py sg 100 5 0 2016 test

     here, we compute the sentence embeddings of the 2016 training set.
-We also specify the parameter "test" to initialize the header of the test set by the size of the test set needed in the header file of VecMap
+    We also specify the parameter "test" to initialize a header file needed to compute the mapping matrix

 2- Build sentence embeddings of the test dataset

     python build_test_sent_vect.py sg 100 5 0 2016 test

+    here, we compute the sentence embeddings of the 2016 test set.

 3- Build the sentence mapping matrix

     ./run_mapping.sh

+    Here we run **VecMap** to produce the mapping matrix

 4- Compute cosine similarity of the test set

     python run_mapped_sentence_similarity_subtaskB.py 2016 test

+    Here we compute the cosine similarity on the 2016 test set

 5- Compute MAP score via SEMEVAL scorer

     python eval/scorer_v2.3/MAP_scripts/ev.py eval/scorer_v2.3/SemEval2016-Task3-CQA-QL-test.xml.subtaskB.relevancy                 mappsent_subtaskB.pred

 ```